iTwenty/personal-website/content/posts/04-swift-collections/index.md

 print(doubler.reduce(0, +)) // 2047
 ```

-Just by conforming to Sequence our Doubler type has gained the ability to be used in `for`-`in` loops and useful operations like `map`, `filter`, `reduce` etc. Sequence also gives us methods like `dropFirst(_:)`, `dropLast(_:)` etc. However, at Sequence level, the implementations of these methods are bound by the constraint of iterating over elements one at a time.
+Just by conforming to Sequence, our concrete type has gained the ability to be used in `for`-`in` loops and useful operations like `map`, `filter`, `reduce` etc. Sequence also gives us methods like `dropFirst(_:)`, `dropLast(_:)` etc. However, at Sequence level, the implementations of these methods are bound by the constraint of iterating over elements one at a time.
 This reflects in their time complexities - with `dropFirst(_:)` being O(k) where `k` is number of elements to drop, and `dropLast(_:)` being O(n) where `n` is total number of elements in sequence. `dropLast(_:)`, unlike `dropFirst(_:)`, requires the sequence to be finite.

 There are a couple of things to be aware of while using Sequences -
 1. Sequence makes no guarantees about multiple iterations producing desired results.
 It is up to the implementing type to decide how to handle iterating over an sequence that has already been iterated over once.
-2. Sequence should provide its iterator in O(1).
-The Sequence protocol makes no other requirements about element access, so methods that traverse a sequence should be considered O(n) unless documented otherwise.
+2. Sequence should provide it's iterator in O(1).
+It makes no other requirements about element access.
+So methods that traverse a sequence should be considered O(n) unless documented otherwise.

 ### Collection
 A sequence whose elements can be traversed multiple times, nondestructively, and accessed by an indexed subscript.
-When you use arrays, dictionaries or sets, you benefit from the operations that the Collection protocol declares and implements.
-In addition to the operations that collections inherit from the Sequence protocol, you gain access to methods that depend on accessing an element at a specific position in a collection.
+When we use arrays, dictionaries or sets, we benefit from the operations that the Collection protocol declares and implements.
+In addition to the operations that collections inherit from the Sequence protocol, we gain access to methods that depend on accessing an element at a specific position in a collection.
 The minimum protocol definition for Collection looks like this -

 ```swift
 protocol Collection: Sequence {